anuragsingh6886/responsive-Hospital-Website-TANDEMLOOP/README.md

 # responsive-Hospital-Website-TANDEMLOOP-Assignmet

 #### Here is my solution to the problem given by TANDEMLOOP as a screening assignment for Web Designer role.
-I modified only landing page of the website due to insufficent time but you can evaluate accordingly.
+I modified only landing page of the website due to insufficient time but you can evaluate accordingly.

 ## Screenshot of a final outlook -
 ![Alt text](https://raw.githubusercontent.com/anuragsingh6886/responsive-Hospital-Website-TANDEMLOOP/main/doctor.jpg)